MattGaarder/moovie-project/matt-notes/notes.md

 15. Create a seen button on watch list elements so that they get moved to the seen list

-16. Create a delete button on list elements to remove them from their respective lists
+16. Create a delete button on list elements to remove them from their respective lists.
+DONE

 17. Make list elements draggable so that they can be re-ordered

 18. Get newly added divs so that they appear inside the discover div and they can be scrolled through

+19. Make it so that when removing items from lists also removes them from local storage.